kitttn/temptest/Exercising-Example-Firmware-in-the-APBridges.md

 Note:
 * The “-r” argument forces i2cdetect to probe i2c devices using the read method (actually, the only method supported).
 * “6” is the i2c bus number, which could be different on your AP (e.g. “1” rather than “6”).
-* On some APs, you may have to load the i2c-dev kernel module before using the i2c-tools.
+* On some APs other than the Jetson TK1, you may have to load the i2c-dev kernel module before using the i2c-tools.

 You can also use i2cget to read a specfic value, e.g.:
 ````